jj-studio/Backbone-JJRelational/README.md

 There is no implementation of what [Paul Uithol](https://github.com/PaulUithol) is doing with [includeInJSON](https://github.com/PaulUithol/Backbone-relational#includeinjson) yet.
 But this will be added in the near future.

+UPDATE: Backone JJRelational is part of another project.
+As that project grows, so does JJRelational.
+There'll be some major changes in the near future.